JosefAlbers/Roy/README.md

 [<img src="https://colab.research.google.com/assets/colab-badge.svg" />](https://colab.research.google.com/github/JosefAlbers/Roy/blob/main/quickstart.ipynb)
 [![DOI](https://zenodo.org/badge/699801819.svg)](https://zenodo.org/badge/latestdoi/699801819)

 Roy is a lightweight alternative to `autogen`, for developing advanced multi-agent systems using language models.
-It redefines the paradigm of LLM application development, emphasizing simplicity, versatility, and transparency.
+It aims to simplify and democratize the development of emergent collective intelligence.

 ## Features

-- **Model-agnostic**: Roy can be used with any language model, eliminating the need for external API keys.
-By default, it employs the 4-bit quantized wizard-coder-python, but you can swap it out for any LLM of your choice.
+- **Model Agnostic**: Use any LLM, no external APIs required.
+Defaults to a 4-bit quantized wizard-coder-python model for efficiency.

-- **Modular and composable**: Roy refines LLM interactions into modular, adaptable operations that can be used in isolation or composed in myriad ways to create sophisticated workflows.
+- **Modular and Composable**: Roy decomposes agent interactions into reusable building blocks - templating, retrieving, generating, executing.

-- **Transparent**: Opposed to frameworks that entangle operations behind multiple layers, Roy is transparent.
-Each method serves a distinct purpose, for instance, granting users complete oversight and control over the process.
+- **Transparent and Customizable**: Every method has a clear purpose.
+Easily swap out components or add new capabilities.

 ## Quickstart